 There’s no doubt Cambridge Audio is passionate about music – the company’s website even urges you not to accept the ‘crime’ of ‘bad sound experiences’.
 So, it’s no surprise to discover that its inaugural true wireless earbuds are named Melomania – literally meaning ‘crazy about music’.
+They also happen to be among the best wireless headphones of the in-ear variety we've heard at the money.

 Cambridge Audio’s focus has long been on sonic deliverance over appearance, and so functional is perhaps the best that can be said about the Melomania 1s’ aesthetic.
 With a ‘stone’ grey hue, they look and feel slightly medical, though they are also available in a more fetching black finish, with the only visual flourishes being a pulsating light which shines around the edge of each earpiece.